Graduate Diploma in Nursing

 What you'll learn

-The Graduate Diploma in Nursing is a flexible qualification available for part-time or full-time study.
-This program can be studied mostly online, but in-person participation is mandatory for certain core courses, workshops and clinical placements.
+The Graduate Diploma in Nursing is a part-time program that can be studied mostly online, with some in-person participation required for certain courses, workshops and clinical placements.

 This graduate diploma will teach you advanced clinical theory and its practical applications in the workplace.
 Enhance your knowledge in your chosen practice area and apply your skills in real clinical environments.